 Have you wondered whether they may be risks associated with using psychedelics?
 We can conduct comprehensive evaluations, to assess for potential risk factors and assessment of individuals who are having difficult experiences related to psychedelic use.

-This 2-day training offered by psychologists Ingmar Gorman PhD and Elizabeth Nielson PhD is designed for clinicians and healthcare providers who want to learn more about current psychedelic research and clinical practice, including how to work with patients who have a history of psychedelic use or have expressed an interest in using psychedelics.
-Sign up for either or both days (recommended).
+This 2-day training offered by psychologists Ingmar Gorman and Elizabeth Nielson is designed for clinicians and healthcare providers who want to learn more about current psychedelic research and clinical practice, including how to work with patients who have a history of psychedelic use or have expressed an interest in using psychedelics.

 Psychedelics 101: Your patients are curious and so are you: What is all this about psychedelics being used for treatment of addiction and trauma?
 This session gives an overview of psychedelic drugs, their history, and current research with MDMA and Psilocybin-assisted therapy.
 This program includes overview of recent and current clinical trials, outcomes, legal status, and what it all means for the future of addiction and trauma treatment.

-Objectives: Participants will be able to articulate the justifications for psychedelic clinical research, answer clients’ basic questions about the state of psychedelic clinical research, rescheduling efforts, and how psychedelic-assisted psychotherapy works.
+Discuss the state of psychedelic clinical research, rescheduling efforts, and how psychedelic-assisted psychotherapy works with clients.

-Objectives: Participants will be able to engage in basic psychedelic harm reduction (safety planning) with clients, define and differentiate psychedelic integration psychotherapy, and identify key “red flags” that indicate someone should seek specialized psychiatric care after a psychedelic experience.
+Identify key “red flags” that indicate someone should seek specialized psychiatric care after a psychedelic experience

 CONTINUING EDUCATION INFORMATION

-The New School for Social Research’s Department of Psychology SW CPE is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #0199.
-This training provides 6 hours of continuing education per day.
+Optimal Living Psychological Services, PC is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0534.
+This training has been approved to provide 12 number of hours of continuing education.